1976 Buick Century Indy Pace Car

 57-2 Door Coupe

 H-350ci V8 2bbl 140hp

 Classic Auto Mall is a 336,000-square foot classic and special interest automobile showroom, featuring over 600 vehicles for sale with showroom space for up to 1,000 vehicles.
 Also, a 400 vehicle barn find collection is on display.

 This vehicle is located in our showroom in Morgantown, Pennsylvania, conveniently located just 1-hour west of Philadelphia on the I-76 Pennsylvania Turnpike.
 The website is www.classicautomall.com and our phone number is (888) 227-0914.
 Please contact us anytime for more information or to come see the vehicle in person.

 More info: Listing has ended.
-Search on eBay for similar 1976 Buick Century
+Click to search on eBay for similar 1976 Buick Century (Affiliate link)

 Seller's other items: classicautomall

 Location: Morgantown, Pennsylvania, United States